Wallace, Idaho: History

-Gold was discovered in a stream about 12 mi north of the future Wallace in the spring of 1882.
-Migration to the region increased, especially during the following year.
-Eagle City, Prichard, Murrayville (now Murray) and other mining camps were founded, and mining claims proliferated.
-Silver was also discovered.

 Founding and early years

 In the spring of 1884, Colonel William R. Wallace built a cabin at a site he called "Placer Center."
 A Civil War veteran, Wallace was heavily involved in mining ventures after the war.
 The spot's central location in the mining district clearly offered promise as a town site.
 In fact, a news sheet published at the time extolled the town's favorable prospects because "it is on the Mullan Road, which is the main emigrant road on the Bitter Root divide."
-Wallace believed in his new venture and invested money to build access roads, put up lot fences and make other improvements.
+Wallace believed in his new venture and invested money to build access roads, put up lot fences and made other improvements.
 By the spring of 1885, Placer Center had a grocery store and several other small businesses.
 Within a year or so, there was also a general store, a sawmill, hotel and more.

 Wallace and Richard Lockey bought "Sioux half-breed scrip" from a bank in Spokane, Washington to purchase an 80 acre town site that would become the town of Wallace.
 Such scrip entitled the holder to "locate" (claim) unoccupied and unsurveyed public lands.
 Wallace's application for a land patent to secure title to the townsite was submitted to the United States General Land Office (GLO) in Coeur d'Alene on June 5, 1886.